State-by-State Bar Exam Information: New Hampshire

 Yes, but concurrent examination only

 An applicant who earned a UBE score within three years can be admitted without taking the exam.
+Consult the New Hampshire bar website or contact the office directly for more details.

 For applicants from non-UBE states: